 Druids have always been a bright example of how Witchcraft can be entirely based in Nature.
-In Celtic Astrology each month was attributed to one Tree, one powerful tree.
-Each Tree has many magical powers yet during the Month which is devoted to it, this Tree has additional powers and spells which incorporate the Tree is extra potent.
+In Celtic Astrology each month was attributed to one Tree and one sacred animal.
+Each Tree & animal has many magical powers yet during the Month which is devoted to it, this Tree has additional powers and spells which incorporate the Tree is extra potent.

 These 13 Months of Celtic Astrology could also be seen as the Zodiac Circle of the Druids.
 Every boy or girl was believed to have powers which come from this tree and his/her personality was influences by the powers of this Tree.
 It was also believed that this Tree was somehow a powerful Tool for this individual, a Gateway from which every human could grasp the Magic of Nature.
 The Nameless day, December 23rd was called “the Feast of Potentials” and it falls right in the Winter’s Equinox, Yule.
 It was (and still is) a Holy day attributed only to Mistletoe, the Winter”s equivalent to Oak.